 While dishonest scrap dealers are few and far between, it’s not impossible that you might come across someone who takes advantage of the general public’s limited knowledge around scrap cars – so, be aware of what to listen for:

-- “It’s not worth anything, but I can do you a favour and take it off your hands.”
+- “It’s not worth anything, but I can do you a favour and take it off your hands for free.”

 Quite simply, anyone telling you an End of Life Vehicle (ELV) isn’t worth anything is just trying to take advantage.
 At the very least, an ELV – or scrap car – is worth the price of the metal it’s made of – so, if anyone tells you it’s not, say no thank you – and keep shopping around until you find someone more honest to deal with.